 - distance between each axle

-- tare and gross weight for each axle group
+- tire and gross weight for each axle group

 - transverse spacing of each set of dual wheels